Manage and Transfer iPhone or iPad Photos and Videos with iMazing

 San Jose - 2020-02-10

-All imported albums are listed under the From my Mac section of the sidebar.
+All imported albums are listed under the From My Mac section of the sidebar.

 To delete from the camera roll, select Camera in the sidebar, then the items you wish to delete, then click the Delete button in the bottom toolbar. iMazing will ask you to unlock your iPhone or iPad – this is necessary for deleting only.

-⚠ macOS Privacy: since macOS 10.15.3, Apple increased the security protecting access to connected digital cameras.
+⚠ macOS Privacy: Since macOS 10.15.3, Apple increased the security protecting access to connected digital cameras.
 When deleting photos from your iPhone's camera roll, macOS considers the phone as a digital camera and will prompt you to authorize iMazing to access your Photo library and external volumes. iMazing will not access your Mac's photo library, but you still must give this authorization in order for iMazing to be allowed by macOS to delete photos from a connected iPhone or iPad.

-You can browse your photo library from any backup in the exact same way as you browse the photo library of a live device.
+You can browse your photo library from any backup in the exact same way as you browse the photo library of a device.
 Learn how to browse backups in iMazing.